 Setup your slicer

 Before you can use any slicer, you need to tell the host, where to find the needed executables and profiles.
 If you have used a recent windows installer, these values are already set.
-If you found a newer version on the internet and don’t feel like waiting for the next host release including them, you can change the settings to use the downloaded version.
+In addition to this, you can also add as many references to other slicer instances as you like.
+To do this, open the slicer manager and the following window will appear:

 Only if the host does not find the profiles or you want to use a different version, select the configuration directory or the slicer.
 You need to select a slicer with version 0.9.0 or higher to work with the host.